UNRWA warns of ‘manmade famine’ in Gaza, urges return to UN-led aid system

-The UN agency for Palestinian refugees (UNRWA) on Sunday warned that Gaza is facing a “manmade famine” and called for a return to the UN-led humanitarian aid system in the Palestinian enclave, Anadolu reports.
+The UN agency for Palestinian refugees (UNRWA) on Sunday warned that Gaza is facing a “manmade famine” and called for a return to the UN-led humanitarian aid system in the Palestinian enclave, Anadolu agency reported.

 Touma said the famine has been “largely shaped by the deliberate attempts to replace the UN-coordinated humanitarian system through the politically motivated ‘GHF’ [Gaza Humanitarian Foundation].”